AlphaHydrae/blog/source/_posts/2012-08-08-logwatch-how-to-add-a-service.markdown

 I highly recommend including fortune which adds a random quote to every report.
 Knowing that a possibly funny quote sits at the bottom of the reports is the main reason I manage to scroll through them every day.

-## Customization
+## New Service

 The goal was to add the logs of my backup scripts in `/var/log/backup/` to the logwatch reports.
 First you have to define a log file group.
-This tells logwatch which log files it should read.
+This tells logwatch which files to read.

 {% codeblock %}
 # /etc/logwatch/conf/logfiles/my-backup.conf